 Myakka Wildlife Tour

 Want to see alligators up close and personal?
-Take the one hour Myakka Wildlife Boat Tour on the Upper Myakka Lake and there’s a good chance you will.
+Head to the Myakka River State Park for a one hour Myakka Wildlife Boat Tour on the Upper Myakka Lake.
+Chances are you’ll see more than one!

 You’ll also get a lesson in other animals that call this area home as well as Florida flora and fauna.
 In keeping with the traditional summer weather, we got caught in a brief afternoon rainstorm but little Keira thought it just added to the fun!